diogok/FastChat/README.md

 ## Roll your own

-You can download the current [server of the fastchat](http://github.com/downloads/diogok/FastChat/fastchat-0.2-standalone.jar) to run on your server, all you need is Java 6 or greater(I guess) and [redis](http://github.com/antirez/redis).
+You can download the current [server of the fastchat](http://github.com/downloads/diogok/FastChat/fastchat-1.0beta1-standalone.jar) to run on your server, all you need is Java 7 and [redis](http://github.com/antirez/redis).

 To run it just invoke the jar passing the port to bind:

-    $ java -jar fastchat-0.2-standalone.jar 8081
+    $ java -jar -DPORT=9090 fastchat-1.0beta1-standalone.jar

 It will bind to all addresses available on the machine.
-The "chat" websocket interface is at "http://localhost:8081/chat" and the widget is at "http://localhost/fastchat.js".
-A test page is available at "http://localhost:8081/index.html".
+The "chat" websocket interface is at "http://localhost:9090/chat" and the widget is at "http://localhost/fastchat.js".
+A test page is available at "http://localhost:9090/index.html".

 ## TODO

-- Refactor CSS
-- Write way more tests
+- Stop pooling online users
 - Automate interface tests
 - Allow redis config on server
+- Add single big widget